-The X9 Download tool allows you to submit jobs to alternative services like AUSPOS and RTX.
-Typically these alternative services closely match OPUS.
+The iGx download tool allows you to submit jobs to alternative services like AUSPOS and RTX.
+Typically solutions from these alternative services closely match those from OPUS.

 If you submit an observation to OPUS and nothing comes back, check your SPAM folder.
 OPUS solutions are regularly misidentified as spam.